• What is an accountant?

 • Study any degree subject you like and aim for a 2.1.
 Accounting is a good place to start, but any degree discipline can lay the foundations for an accountancy career.

-Finally, you’ll need to complete another 3-5 years training to become a chartered accountant.
+Once completing a degree or apprenticeship, you may need to complete further training to gain chartership.
 You can still work without it, but this qualification allows you to run a whole business's finances, sign off audits and generally rule the financial world.

 The good news is that most of this training is done on the job so you’re still earning while you’re learning.